 This is the one that always scares people the most and the one where people opinions on the best approach varies greatly.
 But the repeating theme throughout this whole summary applies here also, keep it simple.
 The more complicated the equation, with branching variables and formulas dependent on other formulas, the slower the family will operate.
-I am guilty of this over and over, and it takes practice to realise when you are beginning to over complicate the formulas, but don’t shy away from them.
+It takes practice to realise when you are beginning to over complicate the formulas, but don’t shy away from them.
 Even if you aren’t a math wizard, simple formulas are still powerful.

 All the standard math, trigonometry, and IF/OR/AND statements/equations are open for you to use with the parameter constraints you have applied to your family.

 Formulas are essential in adding intelligence and user-friendly operation to your families.
-An example one of the primary formulas I use to prevent users over or under stretching my families is a maximum and minimum formula.
+An example one of the primary formulas RevitHQ uses to prevent people over or under stretching families is a maximum and minimum formula.

 Length A = (User entered value)